Solution and technical architecture support for Technology Platforms for Tomorrow (TPT) Programme

 - Why the work is being done

 - The Technology Platforms for Tomorrow (TPT) Programme is deploying a corporate technology overhaul across the Department, which will impact circa 29,000 staff.
 We are delivering a modern Windows 10 OS with O365 and associated collaboration tooling.
 The programme is also replacing the Department’s legacy application estate end user device estate, including replacing the mobile phone estate with modern smartphones.
-In order to support the above TPT requires a supplier to provide a range of technical engineering support services to underpin and maintain the new infrastructure and support its transition into live service.
+In order to support the above TPT requires a solution and technical architect capability to lead the design, documentation and assurance of the end to end EUC infrastructure.

 - Problem to be solved